sussol/mobile/README.md

   - react (This may conflict with language-babel.
 Ignore the warning or disable/enable according to preference)
   - atom-react-native-autocomplete
   - badass-react-snippets
-  - Unnecessary packages that can be great: pigments, color-picker, minimap, minimap-linter, minimap-find-and-replace, minimap-highlight-selected
+  - Unnecessary packages that can be great: pigments, color-picker

 On the left in Atom you should see a file tree section and the button "Add Project Folder".
 Click this and find add the folder where you cloned the sussol/mobile repository earlier.
 Now you should be able to easily look through the mobile code with all the bells and whistles!

 #### Running Debug in Emulator
-TODO: instructions for doing this
+* Open genymotion and start the deviced added earlier: "Custom Tablet - 4.4.4 - API 19 - 2560x1600"
+* With terminal open in the project root folder, run the command `react-native run-android`
+* Provided everything went okay in set up, it should run!

 ### Building from Source
 * Assumes you have [npm](https://nodejs.org/en/download/) and the [react-native](https://facebook.github.io/react-native/docs/getting-started.html#dependencies-for-mac-ios) dev tools installed